innovation-first/paradox-innovation/content/blogs/nyx/index.md

 ### Benefits

-Thales experience in the field of Generative AI for coding is based on studies, experiments within innovation projects in use on some development projects, and its use on customer projects.
+Our company experience in the field of Generative AI for coding is based on studies, experiments within innovation projects in use on some development projects, and its use on customer projects.

 From this experience comes our assessment of the expected gains.
 They are not far from what can be found in the literature.
 The first effect induced by the use is obviously the increase in the performance of teams of developers depending on their profile (and level of seniority in particular) and the uses that are carried out with an assistant.